2022 Laguna Woods shooting: Accused

-Chou considers himself and Taiwanese as "all Chinese" of a single country without border.
+Chou considers himself and Taiwanese as "all Chinese" of a single country without a border.
 In the past, immigration documents from Taiwan often showed China as the place of birth.
 This might have led law enforcement and some media outlets to misidentify Chou as an immigrant from the mainland.

-According to his former neighbor, Chou moved to Las Vegas in 2009 and was once a friendly owner of an apartment building.
+According to his former neighbor, Chou moved to Las Vegas in 2009 and once owned an apartment building.
 In 2012, he suffered a nearly fatal attack from two tenants over rent that led to a loss of consciousness, a broken skull, elbow, and partial hearing loss.
-He also suspected that the police detectives tried to withhold a bag with his money before the prosecuter allowed it to be finally returned.
+He also suspected that the police detectives tried to withhold a bag with his money before the prosecutor allowed it to be finally returned.
 The incident is said to have changed his temperament and view of law enforcement negatively.

-Acquaintances who knew Chou and his wife through the Taiwanese Association of Las Vegas and the local Taiwanese Presbyterian Church were surprised by his pro-unification stance, because most members there were pro-independent.
-They recalled his wife enjoying the groups' events, but Chou was very negative about life.
-He complained about Taiwan as well as the U.S. government and law enforcement.
-In 2019, Chou attended the founding ceremony of the Las Vegas chapter of the National Association for China's Peaceful Unification and displayed a banner calling for the “eradication of pro independence demons.”
+Acquaintances who knew Chou and his wife through the Taiwanese Association of Las Vegas and the local Taiwanese Presbyterian Church were surprised by his pro-unification stance, because most members there were pro-independence.
+They recalled Chou was very negative about life and complained about unfairness in society, about Taiwan and U.S. government and law enforcement.
+In 2019, Chou attended the founding ceremony of Las Vegas Chinese for Peaceful Unification and displayed a banner calling for the "eradication of pro independence demons".
 The association's spokesperson said he demonized people from Taiwan and has not been involved with the organization since the second half of 2019.

-Before and during the COVID-19 pandemic, Chou never raised rents and asked his tenants if they needed help with their payments.
 During their divorce in 2021, his wife returned to Taiwan, where their son lives, for late stage cancer treatment.
 Chou's life unraveled after she left and the building was sold.
 He found occasional work as a security guard, but the income was not enough to pay for his rent.
 After being evicted from his old building, he moved into a different place with a roommate.
 Chou's mental stability appeared to diminish, telling his former neighbor "I just don’t care about my life anymore.”
 He once fired a gun without injuring anyone.
 Other tenants have found photographs of Chou posing with a gun and laughing hysterically at a memorial for the 2017 Las Vegas shooting.

 Two weeks before driving to Laguna Woods, Chou told his roommate that he felt the Taiwanese government was corrupt and disliked those who were sympathetic to its leaders.
 He had allegedly written a manifesto entitled Diary of the Independence-Slaying Angel (滅獨天使日記) and mailed it to the pan-blue World Journal.
 The package arrived one day after the shooting and is in the possession of the newspaper's attorney pending subpoena.